ANFALATAWI/Games_Catalog/README.md

 run `$ vagrant up`  to set up vagrant then `$ vagrant ssh`  to log in to the Linux VM.

 ### Set up the files
+Download the Games Catalog folder in your vagrant directory, run vagrant ssh, cd to /vagrant, where your .py files should exist:
 Run `$ python database_setup.py` to configure the database.
 Run `$ python populate_database.py` to populate the database with initial dummy data.

 ## Running this program
-To run this program, download the Games Catalog folder in your vagrant directory, run vagrant ssh, cd to /vagrant, where your games_catalog.py file should exist, and type `$ python games_catalog.py`  to run.
+To run this program, type `$ python games_catalog.py`  to run.

 ### reference:
 Udacity’s [Restaurant Menu website](https://github.com/udacity/Full-Stack-Foundations/tree/master/Lesson-4/Final-Project)